Klairm/3DS-PluginsFolder/README.md

 # 3DS-PluginsFolder
-This program will allow you to create folders for all Titles ID on the directory sdmc:/plugin/ and copy a plugin file (.plg) into all that folders without the need of a PC.
+This program will allow you to create folders for all Titles ID on the directory sdmc:/plugin/ (plugin folder has to be created before) and copy a plugin file (.plg) into all that folders without the need of a PC.

 Created basically for practice programming on the 3DS.